raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

-# Setting up a DHCP / TFTP server
+# Network Boot Your Raspberry Pi

-This tutorial is written to explain how to set up a simple DHCP / TFTP server to boot a Raspberry Pi 3 from the network.
-The tutorial assumes you only have a Raspberry Pi for the SERVER and a Pi 3 as a CLIENT to be booted.
+This tutorial is written to explain how to set up a simple DHCP / TFTP server that will allow you to boot a Raspberry Pi 3 from the network.
+The tutorial assumes you have an existing home network, and want to use a Raspberry Pi for the SERVER.
+You will need a second Pi 3 as a CLIENT to be booted.
 Only one SD card is needed because the CLIENT will be booted from the SERVER after the initial client configuration.

 ## Client configuration
 Before a Pi will network boot, it needs to be booted with a config option to enable USB Boot Mode.
 Enabling this config option requires a special `start.elf` and `bootcode.bin` file.